 3 Different Types of a Crossover Turn

 The Crossover Turn has made strides in the last decade of being the ‘Fastest Turn’ out there for the Backstroke to Breaststroke transition.
-The funny part is this type of turn was actually a progression from the many different styles of Backstroke Flipturns dated back to the 1970’s.
+The funny part is this type of turn was a progression from the many different styles of Backstroke Flipturns dated back to the 1970s.
 Little did I know the rabbit hole I was about to go down about this turn.
-A big thanks to a few people that commented on my “Bucket Turn” video enlightening me that there was really actually more than one Bucket Turn!
+A big thanks to a few people who commented on my “Bucket Turn” video, enlightening me that there was more than one Bucket Turn!

 View this post on Instagram